 Most agencies complete the full migration over 2–4 weeks, staggered across sub-accounts.
 No code changes, no workflow changes — just a provider swap inside GHL settings.

 If you want the exact math for your specific volume, the ReadySMS cost calculator does the comparison.
-Plug in your monthly volume and it shows LC Phone vs. ReadySMS side by side with annual savings.
+Plug in your monthly volume and it shows LC Phone vs. ReadySMS side by side for your traffic.